solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

     }
 ```

-As discussed in `Context` structure we can access accounts using dot annotation like this:-
+As discussed in `Context` structure, we can access accounts using dot annotation like this:-

 ```rust
 ctx.accounts.counter.count